IS-5960/TalentSearch/README.md

 ## 📌 Project Description

-The **Midwest Jobs Analysis** dashboard is designed to deliver comprehensive, visual insights into the job market across Midwest states using historical job postings data from **Handshake (2022–2025)**.
+The **Jobs Analysis** dashboard is designed to deliver comprehensive, visual insights into the job market across Midwest states using historical job postings data from **Handshake (2022–2025)**.

 Targeting students, job seekers, professionals, and academic advisors, the dashboard simplifies large-scale job data into interactive visuals for better career planning, decision-making, and skill development.